 Catherine illustrated the memoir Poverty Island, published by the Old Lyme Historical Society and designed the seal for the Town of Old Lyme.
 Her work has also been published in American Artist Drawing, on the cover of JAMA, The Journal of the American Medical Association, and on the cover of Trusteeship, a journal of the Association of Governing Boards of Universities and Colleges.

 Catherine exhibits extensively primarily in the Northeast.
-Her work has been shown in New York City at George Billis Gallery, Project Room 88 and the AAF Contemporary Art Fair and in New York State at the Arnot Art Museum.
+Her work has been shown in George Billis' Galleries in New York City and Los Angeles; Project Room 88 and the AAF Contemporary Art Fair and in New York City; and at the Arnot Art Museum in Elmira, NY.
 She also has exhibited in Connecticut at the Alexey von Schlippe Gallery, University of Connecticut; Fairfield University; the New Britain Museum of American Art; the Mattatuck Museum; the Slater Memorial Museum; Pfizer Global Research & Development; the Lyme Academy College of Fine Arts; The Cooley Gallery; Art Essex Gallery; and with the itinerant cooperative artist group Gallery One.